GaiaUnlimited: The old stellar disc of the Milky Way as traced by the Red Clump

-Finally, we inspect the residuals in the $\phi$-\zgal{} projection for bins in \rgal{}.
-We separately consider the inner disc ($3<$ \rgal{} $<10$ kpc), and the outer disc ($10<$ \rgal{} $<14.5$ kpc) in Figures \ref{fig:residuals_phiz_inner} and \ref{fig:residuals_phiz_outer} respectively. \autoref{fig:residuals_phiz_inner} shows the $\phi$-\zgal{} projection for the inner disc, where each row corresponds to a radial bin, the first two columns show the number density of the data and model respectively, the third column shows the relative residual [1-(model/data)].
+Finally, we inspected the residuals in the $\phi$-\zgal{} projection for bins in \rgal{}.
+We separately considered the inner disc ($3<$ \rgal{} $<10$ kpc), and the outer disc ($10<$ \rgal{} $<14.5$ kpc) in Figs. \ref{fig:residuals_phiz_inner} and \ref{fig:residuals_phiz_outer} respectively.
+Figure \ref{fig:residuals_phiz_inner} shows the $\phi$-\zgal{} projection for the inner disc, where each row corresponds to a radial bin, the first two columns show the number density of the data and model respectively, the third column shows the relative residual [1-(model/data)].
 Considering the last column, we can see that overall our model is able to describe the data well, as most of the region in these panels is fairly uniform, with the exception of the edges of our grid due to low number counts and unaccounted for distance uncertainties, as mentioned before.
-There are other regions of high residuals however.
-In the inner-most annulus of \autoref{fig:residuals_phiz_inner} we see the model is under-predicting the counts.
+There are other regions of high residuals, however.
+In the inner-most annulus of Fig. \ref{fig:residuals_phiz_inner} we see the model is under-predicting the counts.
 This is likely because we don't include a separate component for the Galactic bar/bulge, which may be contaminating this bin.
 While the remaining panels show smaller residuals, we note in the panels in the range corresponding to $6.0 < R < 7.5 \kpc$ the model under-predicts the counts close to the Galactic plane.
 This feature gets weaker beyond 7.5 kpc.
-This shows that the excess of stars at this radius, noted above in \autoref{fig:residuals_surfdens}, is restricted close to the plane.
-As we move outwards in the 9$<$ \rgal{}$<$10.5 kpc annulus, there is a weak presence of residuals along the diagonal, that is the data predicts larger counts w.r.t the model at positive \zgal{} and $\phi<180^\circ$, then at negative \zgal{} and $\phi>180^\circ$.
-This becomes more pronounced as we move to larger radii, as seen in \autoref{fig:residuals_phiz_outer}, where we see the model is severely under-predicting the counts along this diagonal with increasing \rgal{}, particularly beyond \rgal{}$>$10.5 kpc.
+This shows that the excess of stars at this radius, noted above in Fig. \ref{fig:residuals_surfdens}, is restricted close to the plane.
+When moving outwards in the 9$<$ \rgal{}$<$10.5 kpc annulus, there is a weak presence of residuals along the diagonal; that is, the data predicts larger counts with regard to the model at positive \zgal{} and $\phi<180^\circ$, then at negative \zgal{} and $\phi>180^\circ$.
+This becomes more pronounced as we move to larger radii, as seen in Fig. \ref{fig:residuals_phiz_outer}, where we see the model is severely under-predicting the counts along this diagonal with increasing \rgal{}, particularly beyond \rgal{}$>$10.5 kpc.
 These residuals are clear evidence that the distribution of \rc{} stars is warped in the outer disc.